Skin Microbiome And Eczema Treatments

 Strategies to Keep the Microbiome Diversified

-Researchers are looking for ways to restore a healthier microbiome in people with eczema.
+Researchers are looking for ways to restore a healthier skin microbiome in people with eczema.
 Two approaches are either to prevent the microbiome from shifting to an unhealthy state or to restore a healthy microbiome quickly as soon as there is an eczema flare.

 - Bleach baths: Dilute bleach baths are similar to a swimming pool.
 The dilute bleach is not irritating to the skin but can help improve eczema.